Lesson 1: Turning on an LED

 Step 1: Identify nodes and what we know

-We always start by identifying nodes and what we know.
-We know that as long as \(V_f\) is satisfied, that there will be a voltage drop \(V_R\) across our resistor and a voltage drop \(V_D\) across our LED.
+• As long as the forward voltage (\(V_f\)) of the red LED is satisfied, then there will be both a voltage drop \(V_R\) across our resistor and a voltage drop \(V_D\) across our LED.

 Step 2: Solve for voltage drop across the resistor